TheEmpty/lci-gateway/README.md

 * Switches (on/off, get state, relay current, faults) [ex waterpump]
 * Generator (on/off, get state)
 * Tanks (get %)
-* HVAC (get/set temperatures, get/set mode, get/set temperature limits)
+* HVAC (get state, get/set temperatures, get/set mode, get/set temperature limits)

-Todo:
-* HVAC state

 Things I don't need to / intend to add:
 If you need one of these, feel free to add it and send a pull request.